LejanaDietrich/forum/README.md

-Angular experiment implementing simple odular forum for browser and mobile
+Angular experiment implementing simple modular forum for browser and mobile